 Prices for the most basic tour cost €14 and include a detailed tour of the facilities and description of how the whiskey is made along with a tasting masterclass with three drams of Kilbeggan.
 Designated drivers need not worry, however, as they do provide a non-alcoholic beverage at the end for those not wishing to drink.

 Located on the border of counties Westmeath and Roscommon lies the small city of Athlone, which located almost completely in the geographic centre of Ireland.
-Only a short detour from the M6, Athlone makes a perfect stop on the drive from Dublin to Galway.
+Only a short detour from the M6, there are many things to do in Athlone, making this a perfect stop on the drive from Dublin to Galway.

 Athlone is probably the biggest urban centre on the route with a population of over 20,000, which means that there are a number of tourist attractions on this Dublin to Galway stop.
 These include the Church of St. Peter & Paul, the bronze bust of Count John McCormack, and some of the stunning architecture on the streets of town.

-The most famous and interesting tourist attraction, however, would have to be the Athlone Castle, which has existed, in one form or another, for almost 5,000 years.
+If you’re wondering what to do in Athlone, the most famous and interesting tourist attraction would have to be the Athlone Castle, which has existed, in one form or another, for almost 5,000 years.
 Today, it is in its own excellently-preserved 13th-century state and sits on the banks of the River Shannon.

 Ticket prices for entry into the castle and a self-guided tour cost €8 for adults and €6 for students and seniors with a valid ID.

 4. Clonmacnoise Monastery